rjsears/chia_plot_manager/README.md

 ### <a name="overview"></a>Overview & Theory of Operation
 <div align="left">

-<b><em>In its simplest form, chia_plot_manager bridges the gap between creating a plot, and managing that plot after it has been created.</em></b><br><br>
+<b><em>In its simplest form, chia_plot_manager bridges the gap between creating a plot and managing that plot after it has been created.</em></b><br><br>
-This project was designed around my desire to "farm" the Chia crypto currency.
-In my particular configuration I have a multiple plotting servers (chiaplot01, chiaplot02, etc) creating Chia plots.
+This project was designed around my desire to "farm" the Chia cryptocurrency.
+In my particular configuration, I have multiple plotting servers (chiaplot01, chiaplot02, etc) creating Chia plots.
 Once a plotting server has completed a plot, this plot then needs to be moved to a storage server (chisnas01, chianas02, etc) where it resides while being "farmed".
-The process of creating the plot is pretty straight forward, but the process of managing that plot once completed was a little more interesting.
+The process of creating the plot is pretty straightforward, but the process of managing that plot once completed was more interesting.
 My plotting servers have the capacity to plot 150 plots a day and that is where I started to have issues.<br><br>

-One of those issues that I faced was the relative slow speed at which plots could be moved from the plotting server to the storage server.
+One of those issues that I faced was the relatively slow speed at which plots could be moved from the plotting server to the storage server.
 The long and short of it was simple - I could not continue to plot 150 plots a day per plotter as I could not move them off the plotting server fast enough not to run out of insanely expensive NVMe drive space.
-Even with 10Gbe connections directly between the two devices, using ```mv``` or ```cp``` on an NFS mount was pretty slow, others suggested ```rsync``` which was also pretty slow due to encryption.
+Even with 10Gbe connections directly between the two devices, using ```mv``` or ```cp``` on an NFS mount was pretty slow; others suggested ```rsync```, which was also pretty slow due to encryption.
 The same held true for ```scp```.
-I even went so far as scrapping the ssh that came with Ubunti 20.04 and compiling and installing High Performance SSH from the Pittsburgh Supercomputing Center.
-While it was faster it did not come close to maxing out my dedicated 10Gbe link.
+I even went so far as scrapping the ssh that came with Ubuntu 20.04 and compiling and installing High-Performance SSH from the Pittsburgh Supercomputing Center.
+While it was faster, it did not come close to maxing out my dedicated 10Gbe link.
 What I did know is that the problem was not the network.
 Each machine was connected to a dedicated 10Gbe port on a Cisco Nexus 9000 on a dedicated data VLAN specifically for moving those plots.
 Iperf was able to saturate the 10Gbe link with zero problems. <br>

-Next I wanted to make sure the problem was not related to the media I was copying the data to across the wire.
+Next I wanted to ensure the problem was not related to the media I copied the data to across the wire.
 I installed a pair of Intel P3700 PCIe NVMe drives in a strip RAID configuration and did a bunch of tests to and from that mountpoint locally and across the wire.
 As suspected, locally the drives performed like magic, across the wire, they performed at exactly the same speed as my spinners.
 Clearly the drive medium was also not the problem.
 It had to be the network. <br>

-I spent a <em>lot</em> of time playing around with all of the network settings, changing kernel parameters, turning on and off jumbo frames and adjusting irqbalancing.
-In the end some of the changes gave me marginal increases in performance but nothing really helped <em>a lot</em>.
-It was then that I stated looking at the mechanism I was using to move the files again.
-In researching I ran across a couple of people with the same situation, network speed on heavily loaded systems and lightly loaded networks where traditional methods of moving files around did not work for them.
+I spent a <em>lot</em> of time playing around with all of the network settings, changing kernel parameters, turning on and off jumbo frames, and adjusting irqbalancing.
+In the end, some of the changes gave me marginal increases in performance but nothing really helped <em>a lot</em>.
+Then, I stated looking at the mechanism I was using to move the files again.
+In researching, I ran across a couple of people with the same situation, network speed on heavily loaded systems and lightly loaded networks where traditional methods of moving files around did not work for them.
 So they used Netcat instead. <br>

-After reading up on the pros and cons of netcat vs rsync (which most recommended) I decided to give it a test.
+After reading up on the pros and cons of Netcat vs rsync (which is most recommended), I decided to give it a test.
 I tested cp, mv, rsync, scp and HPSSH across NFS, SMB (miserable) and SSH.
 With the exception of SMB they all pretty much worked the same.
-I was getting better performance than I had been using the stock Ubuntu ssh after replacing it with the High Perfomance SSH and nuking encryption, but still nothing to write home about.
+I was getting better performance than I had been using the stock Ubuntu ssh after replacing it with the High Performance SSH and nuking encryption, but still, nothing to write home about.
 Then I tested Netcat.
 I was blown away.
 I went from much less than 1Gbe to peaks of 5Gbe with netcat.
 100G files that had been taking 18 minutes to transfer were now transferring in 3 to 4 minutes.
-Even on my heavily CPU loaded plotter, I was seeing transfers around 6 to 7 minutes.<br>
+Even on my heavily CPU-loaded plotter, I saw transfers around 6 to 7 minutes.<br>

 It is also very interesting to note that TrueNAS utilizes netcat for replication when you tell it you want to disable encryption for replication.
 In researching this further and talking with some on the forums, they noted that they found it <em>always</em> outperformed all other transfer methods.
 That was enough for me to validate my decision!<br>

-As far as plots go, most folks recommend not using some type of RAID array to protect your plots from loss. the thought process is that if you lose a single plotting drive, no big deal, toss it in the trash and put a replacement drive in and fill it back up with plots.
-Since I really like FreeNAS, I had just planned on dropping in a new FreeNAS server, throwing a bunch of nine drive RAIDZ2 vdevs in place and move forward.
+Regarding plots, most folks recommend not using some RAID array to protect your plots from loss.
+The thought process is that if you lose a single plotting drive, no big deal; toss it in the trash and put a replacement drive in, and fill it back up with plots.
+Since I really like FreeNAS, I had just planned on dropping in a new FreeNAS server, throwing a bunch of nine-drive RAIDZ2 vdevs in place, and move forward.
 But as many pointed out, that was a LOT of wasted space for data pretty easily replaced.
 And space is the name of the game with Chia.
-So with that thought in mind, I decided to build out a jbod as suggested by many others.
-The question was how to manage getting the plots onto the drives and what to do when the drives filled up.<br>
+So with that thought in mind, I decided to build out a JBOD as suggested by many others.
+The question was how to manage to get the plots onto the drives and what to do when the drives filled up.<br>

 Welcome to my project!
 I ended up with basically a client/client/client/server arrangement.
 The software on the plotting server would watch for completed plots and then send those plots (using netcat) to a NAS server.
-The software on the NAS server would automatically monitor all available drives in the system and place the plot where it needed to go, pretty much all on its own.
+The software on the NAS server would automatically monitor all available drives in the system and place the plot where it needed to go, all on its own.
 As I said earlier, my job as a pilot keeps me in the air a lot and I really needed a hands off approach to make this work.

 Beginning with V0.9, the software now supports multiple Harvesters/NASs across the board, both from a reporting standpoint and also from the plotter standpoint.
 When configured in a multi-harvester mode, the plotter will query each Harvester to find out which one has the most space and send the plot to that Harvester.
 I have added in network checks and if a Harvester that you have configured fails the check, you will get an immediate notification.
 If you are running the farm report, it will notify you on the report.
 If you are running version 0.98 or higher, you can check the health of your remote harvesters from any harvester properly configured by running ```./drive_manager.py -hr```.

 Beginning in V0.94, we now fully support portable plot management as well as old style plot replacement with portable pool plots.
-By replacing your old plots one-at-a-time, you maximize the number of plots you are farming at all times.
-Also has a feature to fill all of your empty drive space first with your new pool plots before starting to replace your old plots.
+By replacing your old plots one at a time, you maximize the number of plots you are farming.
+It also has a feature to fill all of your empty drive space first with your new pool plots before starting to replace your old plots.
 Includes a low water mark to help manage the process.

 <b>On the Plotter side (via cron):</b>
 <ul>